What is a Call to Action, and Why Do We Need It?

 First, pick out which type of CTA you want to use.

-• Button CTAs are graphical elements that invite users to take action, usually through clicking a button.
-Button CTAs should have a clear and action-oriented label such as “Buy now” or “Subscribe.”
+Button CTAs are graphical elements that invite users to act, usually by clicking a button.
+Button CTAs should have a clear, action-oriented label such as "Buy now" or "Subscribe."

-Each type of CTA has advantages and disadvantages, and your choice will depend on your marketing objectives and target audience.
+Each type of CTA has advantages and disadvantages; your choice will depend on your marketing objectives and target audience.
 By using a combination of different types of CTAs, you can create a compelling and well-rounded digital marketing strategy.

 Once you determine this, you can begin working on the language of your CTA.
 While it may seem like you can throw any phrase onto a CTA and call it a day, the language you use matters.
 It’s important to consider what action you want your users to take and the platform you’re communicating to them on.
 Some effective call-to-action phrases include: